 Guideline on Inclusive Disaster Risk Reduction: Early Warning and Accessible Broadcasting.
 This document was prepared with the Asia Pacific region in mind.
 But the principles of inclusion and how to implement them in a disaster situation are relevant to any region or country.
 The Guideline states it, “…is designed to address the lack of appropriate information and practices on inclusive policies and practices on disaster preparedness, accessible early warnings, accessible transportation, and life safety and evacuation of persons with disabilities.”
 The document was funded by UN ESCAP.
 The Asia Pacific Broadcasting Union, Asia Disaster Preparedness Center and GAATES collaborated on the document.
 With an increase in severe weather events across the world, it is important to ensure people with any kind of disability are afforded the same survival chances as anyone else no matter where they live.

 The Guideline has very specific information on what is required in a given emergency situation.
 The PDF document can be downloaded from the GAATES website.
+There is a companion document, Guideline on Inclusive Disaster Risk Reduction.

 Cities are expanding across the globe and dictating how we live our lives.
 So the way they are designed is becoming increasingly important.
 Cities take up about 2% of the land mass but make up 70% of the economy, 60% of the global energy consumption, 70% of greenhouse gas emissions and 70% of global waste.
 The development of the UN New Urban Agenda has taken many years and there is a raft of documentation.
 The 5 page New Urban Agenda Explainer gives a more digestible overview.
 While the document does not mention universal design specifically, inclusion of all people to access the benefits of cities is a key theme.
 It also recommends a bottom up approach so that marginalised groups can participate in designing and developing urban areas.